 Tips

-- Use boneless chicken thighs for easier serving.
+- Use bone-in chicken thighs for extra tenderness.

 Nutrition